 CornerJob has had an exponential growth since it was created over a year ago.
-Today it has more than 1M active users and generates more than 50k requests per minute of throughput.
+Today it has around 1M active users and generates a media of 50k requests per minute of throughput, with 800 events per second generated at peaks.

 To be able to maintain this growing rate without harm the UX, we decided to implement a powerful local storage layer in both Android and iOS platforms.
 The main objectives are: